Finding Rule-Interpretable Non-Negative Data Representation: Introduction

-Sparsity, however, is not enough, and often identifying interesting groups of observations is preferable from interpretability's point of view.
-Methods for this include, but are not limited to, clustering \cite{CoxC}, inductive learning \cite{Michalski83InL}, subgroup discovery \cite{Klogsen96SD}, redescription mining \cite{Ramakrishnan04rm}, anomaly detection \cite{Grubbs69OD} and many others.
-Each of these approaches have their special properties and advantages, which mostly provide deeper, interpretable understanding of some aspects of the studied domain.
+Sparsity, might not be enough, and often identifying interesting groups of observations is preferable from interpretability's point of view.
+Methods for this include clustering \cite{CoxC}, inductive learning \cite{Michalski83InL}, subgroup discovery \cite{Klogsen96SD}, redescription mining \cite{Ramakrishnan04rm}, anomaly detection \cite{Grubbs69OD} and many others.
+Each of these approaches has their special properties and advantages, which mostly provide deeper, interpretable understanding of some aspects of the studied domain.
 They identify groups of entities with some properties and many in addition offer rule-based descriptions.
 Although highly interpretable, these approaches are not without problems.
 Majority of the unsupervised rule-producing approaches construct very large rule-sets that are ultimately hard to explore.
 Structuring them is very beneficial when performing analyses.
 Predictive rule sets aim to produce smaller sets of rules, but this is not always achieved in practice.
-In addition, using rules as features, although shown to provide benefits for predictive models, necessarily increases the dimensionality of the original problem.
+Using rules as features, although shown to provide benefits for predictive models \cite{mozina2008rectifying,vens2011random,duivesteijn2012multi}, necessarily increases the dimensionality of the original problem.